RSI (Relative Strength Index) Trading Strategy

 So average gains were 10 points and average losses 10 points.

-How to know how strong the bulls are?
+How do we know how strong the bulls are?

 The average of losing bars plus the average of winning bars was =10+10=20